-Here are 5 companies that made comebacks after big fails.
+Here are 9 companies that made comebacks after big fails.

 Apple started to look into new markets because it was clear that they couldn’t compete with Windows.
 The biggest failure Apple experienced in the 90’s was the Newton MessagePad.
 They spent a lot of money developing it, and it didn’t go anywhere.
 Jobs had been let go but would return in 1997, which is when Apple turned everything around.

-Apple started that famed ad campaign known as “Think Different,” which caught consumers attention.
+Apple started that famed ad campaign known as “Think Different,” which caught consumers’ attention.
 They celebrated musicians, scientists, and artists.
 Then Bill Gates invested $150 million in Apple.
 The first speech Jobs made as the CEO of Apple was announcing that investment.
 Their personal computers, laptops, and iPods were now in high demand.

-Nintendo has officially been around since the late 1800’s.
+Nintendo has officially been around since the late 1800s.
 The company started as a playing card company.
-In the 1960’s, it invested in some unrelated business ventures such as taxi cabs, instant rice, and love hotels.
+In the 1960s, it invested in some unrelated business ventures such as taxi cabs, instant rice, and love hotels.
 These ideas had little to do with the company profile, cost a lot of money, and didn’t offer a good return.

-In the 1990’s and early 2000’s, things started to decline for Nintendo.
+In the 1990s and early 2000s, things started to decline for Nintendo.
 First, they made things complicated and in a way, misused the creative genius that was Miyamoto.
 While they made their own mistakes, Sony Playstation was gaining momentum.
 Then Xbox and Microsoft showed up on the scene.
-Yamauchi, who was a long time CEO, stepped down and chose someone completely opposite to him.
+Yamauchi, who was a long-time CEO, stepped down and chose someone completely opposite to him.

-Iwata became the new CEO.
+Satoru Iwata became the new CEO.
 He was a video game maker himself and had some innovative ideas.
 This would be the turnaround for Nintendo.
 Iwata teamed up with Miyamoto, and together they developed simplistic consoles.
 Marketing efforts drew in a new audience.
-They created the motion-sensing Wii, and Miyamoto was allowed the creative freedom to develop games he wanted.
+They created the motion-sensing Wii, and Miyamoto was allowed the creative freedom to develop the games he wanted.

-Netflix began by offering unlimited streaming, and also offered DVD’s via mail.
+Netflix began by offering unlimited streaming and also offered DVDs via mail.
 Things were going well until Netflix decided to reformat their business.
 They let subscribers know there would be two joint services.
 Qwikster was one of those services, which included a $6 increase per month.
 What was once a $10 monthly service rose to $16.
 Consumers rebelled.

 Over 800,000 customers dropped their Netflix account in one financial quarter.
-The stock was at $300 per share, and plummeted down to $65 by year’s end.
+The stock was at $300 per share and plummeted down to $65 by year’s end.
 Netflix stumbled to try to fix the mess they had made, but it was too late.

 They made their comeback due to the creation of their original series, “House of Cards.”
-It was a huge success, so Netflix used this recipe to build themselves up even more.
-The exclusivity factor of “original” series made by Netflix worked.
+It was a huge success, so Netflix used this recipe to build itself up even more.
+The exclusivity factor of the “original” series made by Netflix worked.
 The stock is up to $400 per share today.